World Sake Day - October 1

 World Sake Day

-World Sake Day is celebrated on October 1st, and celebrates the great contribution of sake to Japanese culture.
-Originally a holiday celebrated only in Japan, it is now recognized around the world.
-People from all over appreciate the unique flavor and traditional ceremony of serving a beverage made from fermented rice.
+World Sake Day is celebrated on October 1 and honors the significant contribution of sake to Japanese culture.
+Originally a holiday observed only in Japan, it is now recognized and enjoyed around the world.
+People everywhere appreciate the unique flavor and traditional ceremony of serving this beverage made from fermented rice.

 History

-The Japan Sake and Shochu Producers Association created this day in response to popular demand.
-Initially, it was known only among producers, but soon ordinary enthusiasts also learned of it.
-Interestingly, sake is considered one of the healthiest drinks in the world, with anti-cancer properties.
+The Japan Sake and Shochu Producers Association established World Sake Day in response to popular demand.
+At first, it was mainly known among producers, but it quickly gained popularity with the public as well.
+Sake is considered one of the healthiest alcoholic beverages, and some studies suggest it may even have anti-cancer properties.

 • Sake is low in calories.

-• It is made from large rice grains which are washed, soaked, and steamed.
+• It is made from large grains of rice that are washed, soaked, and steamed before fermentation.

-• Its color can vary, depending on its age.
-Young sake has a lemon hue, while older varieties are amber.
+• The color of sake varies with age—young sake has a lemon hue, while older varieties are amber.

-• It can be served both cold and hot, depending on the season.
-In the summertime, it is best served chilled.
+• Sake can be served hot or cold, depending on the season.
+In summer, it is usually enjoyed chilled.

-• It is considered improper to pour sake for oneself.
+• It is considered improper to pour sake for oneself; always pour for others first.

-Tradition states that sake was brewed as a drink to give to the gods in exchange for good harvests.
+Traditionally, sake was brewed as an offering to the gods in exchange for good harvests.

-Those in Japan are in luck!
-The Japan Sake and Shochu Information Center hosts an annual gathering of sake lovers.
-Attendees can sample various types of sake and learn interesting facts about the drink.
-For those outside of Japan, connect with other sake enthusiasts and purchase a bottle of sake to enjoy on World Sake Day.
-If your friends have never tried sake before, host a themed party and introduce them to it!
+If you are in Japan, you can join the annual celebration at the Japan Sake and Shochu Information Center, where you can sample different types of sake and learn more about this historic drink.
+For those outside Japan, connect with other sake enthusiasts and purchase a bottle to enjoy on World Sake Day.
+If your friends have never tried sake before, host a themed party and introduce them to this unique beverage.

 World Sake Day is observed on October 1 each year.